george-norton/zmk-driver-pmw3360/README.md

 - Configurable CPI
 - Configurable Orientation
 - Can run in polled mode (don't define irq-gpios) or interrupt mode (recommended if you have a motion pin wired up)
+- Can run on either the system work queue, or a private one.

+## Config options

+- `CONFIG_INPUT_PIXART_PMW3360_USE_OWN_THREAD` - process events on a private work queue.
+This will consume additional memory, but should improve responsiveness (default: y).
+- `CONFIG_INPUT_PIXART_PMW3360_THREAD_PRIORITY` - the priority of the drivers work queue thread.
+Lower values take precedence (default: 5).
+- `CONFIG_INPUT_PIXART_PMW3360_THREAD_STACK_SIZE` - the amount of memory to reserve for the drivers work queue thread (default: 768).

 ## Sample configuration